zaguiini/serverless-jwt/README.md

 ### /auth/token

 The token renewal endpoints.
-Expected the POST method and the `Authorization` header in the format `Bearer refreshToken`.
+Expects the POST method and the `Authorization` header in the format `Bearer refreshToken`.
 Should return two new tokens

 ## TODO